 20.1 These Terms and Conditions and all agreements concluded with us are governed by Dutch law.
 The ‘Uniform Law on the International Sale of Movable Tangible Property’, the ‘Uniform Law on the Formation of Contracts for the International Sale of Tangible Property’ and the ‘Vienna Convention 1980’ on the ‘International Sale of Movable Property’ as well as any present or future international regulations regarding the purchase of movable tangible property, the operation of which can be excluded by the parties, are hereby expressly excluded.

 20.2 To the extent permitted by law, all disputes will be submitted to the competent court in The Hague.

 21. Repair clause nullities

-21.1 If any provision of these general terms and conditions or from the underlying contract should be wholly or partly void and/or invalid and/or unenforceable, as a result of any statutory regulation, court decision or otherwise, this will not affect the validity of all other provisions of these terms and conditions or the underlying contract.
+21.1 If any provision of these general terms and conditions or from the underlying agreement should be wholly or partly void and/or invalid and/or unenforceable, as a result of any statutory regulation, court decision or otherwise, this will not affect the validity of all other provisions of these terms and conditions or the underlying agreement.

 21.2 If a provision of these general terms and conditions or the underlying agreement should be invalid for a reason as referred to in the previous paragraph, but would be valid if it had a more limited scope or purport, then this provision will - in the first instance - automatically apply, with the most far-reaching or most extensive, more limited scope or purport with which or in which it is indeed valid.